Senad Repuh

-Senad Repuh (born 18 December 1972) is a Bosnian football manager and former player who is currently working as an assistant manager at Bosnian Premier League club Sarajevo.
+Senad Repuh (born 18 December 1972) is a Bosnian football manager and former player.

 Club career

 After passing the club's youth selections, Repuh started his professional career with hometown club Sarajevo in the 1990–91 season.
 With the start of the Bosnian War and the halt of competitive football in the country, many first team regulars left the club as it became a touring one.

 In 1996, after being spotted by scouts during one of the aforementioned tours, Repuh joined French Ligue 1 side Lorient, where he stayed for one season before returning to Sarajevo.
 In 1997, he made a move to the Turkish Süper Lig, joining Karabükspor and eventually Bursaspor.

 After a stint in Israel, playing for Hapoel Jerusalem and Hapoel Tzafririm Holon, Repuh again returned to Sarajevo.
 He went on to play for Sokol Saratov in the Russian Premier League, Pietà Hotspurs in the Maltese Premier League, and lower-tier Bosnian side SAŠK Napredak before retiring from professional football.
 Repuh had previously won the Bosnian Premier League with Sarajevo in 2007 before retiring.